I think you’ll agree with me when I say…

 3. Limits to the Amount You Can Release

-As of late 2018, the value of most homes increased by about 20%, especially with the increased population levels and economic inflations.
+As of late 2018, the value of most homes increased by about 20% for different circumstances, especially with the increased population levels and economic inflation.

 So, while you might currently have an impressive quantity of equity in your holding, the quantity you can release could be considerably less.